marcoparello/CTF-Writeups/wani-CTF-2024/Crypto/beginners-rsa.md

 ![](../images/beginners-rsa-part-6.png)

 I then submit `FLAG{S0_3a5y_1254!!}` and solve the challenge.
-This challenge was almost exactly the same as `beginners_aes`, with the only difference being that the encryption scheme is rsa instead of aes.
+This challenge was almost exactly the same as `beginners_aes`, with the only difference being that the encryption scheme is RSA instead of AES.